deejaygraham/sketchnoting-for-developers/draft.md

 #What?

 Someone who was equally frustrated with long form, hand written or typed notes was Mike Rohde, a UX and design specialist in the US.
+Among Mike's credits are illustrations for books by 37 signals (picture).
-Mike has illustrated books for 37 signals (picture), and started identifying alternative note-taking strategies in around 2006 and went on to literally write the book on sketchnotes in 2012.
+He started identifying alternative note-taking strategies in around 2006 and went on to literally write the book on sketchnotes in 2012.

 In the book Mike defined sketchnotes like this: